shinesolutions/aem-aws-stack-builder/docs/configuration.md

 ### AEM Consolidated specific configuration properties:

+These configurations are applicable specific to Consolidated AEM architecture.

 | Name | Description | Required? | Default |
 |------|-------------|-----------|---------|
 | aem.enable_deploy_on_init | If true and if deployment descriptor is provided, the deployment process will be executed during cloud init as part of AEM environment creation. | Optional | `false` |

 ### AEM reconfiguration configuration properties

+These configurations are applicable only when you run repository reconfiguration on AEM Full-Set or Consolidated.

 | Name | Description | Required? | Default |
 |------|-------------|-----------|---------|